 Before quitting, think about your other responsibilities.
 Do you have dependents?
 Do you own a house?
 Do you have a pet?
 Do you have lots of furniture you would have to store?
 Come up with a plan for these responsibilities, so that you will be ready to pack up and leave.

 Do You Have a Way to Earn Money Abroad?

 If you save up enough money to travel, this is not an issue.
 But if you need to earn money, look into international employment options before leaving.
 If you want a flexible job, you might consider working on a farm, teaching abroad, waiting, bartending, or something else similar.

 Have You Explained Your Plan to Your Employer?

 Once you have decided you want to quit your job to travel, tell your boss right away.
 You want to be open and honest, and give your boss as much time as possible to begin finding a new employee.
 Talk to your boss, and then send an official resignation letter to your boss and human resources.

 Once you have made the decision to quit your job and travel, it is useful to get advice from someone who has done the same.
 Read these travel tips by Leon Logothetis, an author and TV host who quit his job in finance to travel the world.
 He provides advice on how to make the move from dissatisfied employee to traveler.

-Getting out of your comfort zone: We tend to stay stuck in the swamp of mediocrity because, well, it’s easy!
+- Getting out of your comfort zone: We tend to stay stuck in the swamp of mediocrity because, well, it’s easy!
 Some of us stay in a job we’re not happy with for years because we’re afraid of change.
 What would happen if we consciously put ourselves in a bold and difficult situation to see what life is like beyond the ordinary?
 What better way to get out of your comfort zone than by taking a calculated risk, or better yet, throwing caution to the wind and taking a big risk!
-This is exactly what I did when I quit my job as a broker and I haven’t looked back once.

 Never give up on yourself.
 Ever.